 Previous matter arising 3.3: Contract Management Original recommendation and management response Original priority Future Assurance Contracts should be dated at the time of execution.
 Low Management Response: Agreed.
 Contracts to be dated at point of execution.
-Current findings Residual risk Noting that the implementation of this recommendation was to be assessed at future projects, reference has been made to at the recently audited UHL Endoscopy Expansion project (draft report issued October 2022).
+Current findings Residual risk Noting that the implementation of this recommendation was to be assessed at future projects, reference has been made to at the recently audited UHL Endoscopy Expansion project ( draft report issued October 2022 ).
 At this project, it was confirmed that the works contract was appropriately dated.
 Conclusion: Closed.
 N/A

-Drovious matter avising 2.4.
-Contract Management Previous matter arising 3.4: Contract Management Original recommendation and management response Original priority Appropriate document control arrangements should be implemented for key docum contractual implications.
+Previous matter arising 3.4: Contract Management Original recommendation and management response Original priority Appropriate document control arrangements should be implemented for key docum contractual implications.
 Management Response: Agreed.
-Major Capital Project folder structure hat implementation on existing and future projects.
+Major Capital Project folder structure has implementation on existing and future projects.
 Low Current findings Residual risk Recognising similar issues at other projects, the incoming Head of Capital I implementing an improved filing structure across all projects.
+Conclusion: Outstanding.
 Lack of clarity as to the extant contract documents.
-Conclusion: Outstanding.
 Recommendation Priority Appropriate document control arrangements should be implemented for key docum contractual implications.
 Low Management response Target Date Responsible Officer Agreed.
-We have commenced the process of reviewing our current filing structure, with a view to implementing a consistent document retention approach across projects March 2023 Head of Estates & Facilities
+We have commenced the process of reviewing our current filing structure, with a view to implementing a consistent document retention approach across projects March 2023 Head of Estates & Facilities N WA

-Previous matter arising 3.5: Contract Management Original recommendation and management response Original priority Management should continue to seek the early resolution of the Project Bank Account nt provision.
+Previous matter arising 3.5: Contract Management Original recommendation and management response Original priority Management should continue to seek the early resolution of the Project Bank Accourt nt provision.
 Management Response: Agreed.
 Risk and Assurance are currently agreeing approa joining deed.
-Low Current findings Residual risk Non-compliance with N requirements.
+Low Current findings Residual risk Non-compliance with WC requirements.
 Conclusion: Outstanding.
-Recommendation Priority Management should continue to seek the early resolution of the Project Bank Account provision.
-Low Management response Target Date Responsible Officer Agreed.
-The Team have been working to resolve the issues of the Project Bank Account and will continue to do so.
-January 2023 Project Director The feam will also review the possibility of applying for an exemption on this contract due to the limited duration left and the difficulties already encountered.
+Recommendation Priority Management should continue to seek the early resolution of the Project Bank Accourt Low LOW Management response Target Date Responsible Officer - Management response Agreed.
+The Team have been working to resolve the issues of the Project Bank Target Date Responsible Officer